 Hard water can lead to issues in both your plumbing and water heater.
-It’s for this very reason that many homeowners find it valuable to have a whole-home water softener installed.
+It’s for this very reason that many homeowners find it valuable to have a whole-home water softening system installed.
 Maintaining a water softener is simple, but it is necessary to have them inspected by a professional regularly.
-However, in between those check-ups, here are some things that you can do to prolong the life and efficiency of your water softener.
+However, in between those check-ups, here are some things that you can do to prolong the life and efficiency of your system.

 Make Sure the Brine Tank is in Good Working Order